 Details of this modification are on the "Ram Air" page.

 I removed the plastic flap in front of the airbox opening, enlarged the opening by 50%, removed the venturi from the tube exiting the airbox lid, and insulated the airbox with foiled windshield sunshade.
-This was a very cheap way to gain 2hp.

 10. Flowkooler High-flow Water Pump (April 2000, 116k miles)